-- 18. The quality of the public realm and its impact on pedestrian flows will be critical success factors in future development of the site. - 19.
-We welcome the opportunity of the new urban garden to support mature planting and the commitment to planting on some roofs and balconies.
-Nevertheless, given the emphasis being placed on the importance of urban greening we are disappointed that the emerging scheme has an Urban Greening Factor of 0.301, just 0.001 higher than is required to be compliant with London Plan policy.
-We believe there are many opportunities for more abundant greenery and biodiversity to contribute to London Bridge's Green Grid, and also the recent Low Line Commons Strategy.
-These include significant additional planting at street level to support the ambitions for the St Thomas Street Boulevard and other public realm, supported by long term maintenance and management plans. - 20.
-Development of the site will have a very significant impact on pedestrian flows and routes through the area.
+19. The quality of the public realm and its impact on pedestrian flows will be critical success factors in future development of the site.

+20. We welcome the opportunity of the new urban garden to support mature planting and the commitment to planting on some roofs and balconies.
+Nevertheless, given the emphasis being placed on the importance of urban greening we are disappointed that the emerging scheme has an Urban Greening Factor right on the limit to be compliant with London Plan policy.
+We believe there are opportunities to be more ambitious and contribute to London Bridge's Green Grid.
+These include significant additional planting at street level to support the ambitions for the St Thomas Street Boulevard and other public realm, supported by long term maintenance and management plans.

+21. Development of the site will have a very significant impact on pedestrian flows and routes through the area.
 It is important that these are manageable, desirable and that congestion is avoided.
 It is helpful to see the impact of more meandering east/west movement parallel to St Thomas Street as a result of the proposals.
 This analysis needs to be supported by adequate data on pedestrian flows and the impact of different design options.
-It will be important to understand the significance of potential routes through as well as between buildings, including east/west north of the Warehouse and north/south between St Thomas Street and the Horseshoe Inn, and the extent to which you can guarantee these will remain open.
+It will be important to understand the significance of potential routes through as well as between buildings, including east/west north of the Warehouse and north/south between St Thomas Street and the Horseshoe Inn.

-- 21. The new public realm comprising a reimagined Vinegar Yard and the new urban garden to the east of the site is critical to success.
+22. The new public realm comprising a reimagined Vinegar Yard and the new urban garden to the east of the site is critical to success.
 It offers a much reduced area of public realm when compared to previous proposals for a major new public square.
-It also needs to provide a strong sense of arrival from the key St. Thomas Street, Snowsfields, Bermondsey Street & Crucifix Lane Junction as identified in the St Thomas Street East Framework. - 22.
-There is significant potential for conflict between the use of the new public space for both servicing and public uses.
+It also needs to provide a stronger sense of arrival from the key St. Thomas Street, Snowsfields, Bermondsey Street & Crucifix Lane Junction as identified in the St Thomas Street East Framework.

+23. There is significant potential for conflict between the use of the new public space for both servicing and public uses.
 The commitment to using a consolidation centre to reduce the impact of servicing is welcome.
 Nevertheless, the proposals show that Vinegar Yard provides the main route through which to service the new development and we are unsure that this will be successful.
 It will require the transformation of Vinegar Yard early in the morning on a daily basis from service road to a public space supporting cultural, retail and other public activity.
 We are particularly keen that the service route across Vinegar Yard from Snowsfields does not take on the character of a service road, especially given uncertainty over future development to the south.